Investigating Incidents in the age of isolation

 - Manual searches.
 While it’s not a waste of time if it ultimately assists an investigation, hunting through spreadsheets to find a phone number or poring over thousands of emails to find a couple of key details causes an unnecessary delay in the investigation.
 This could be easily handled with an end-to-end investigation solution with the ability to do PII keyword searches, either directly on the endpoint or within a case.

 - Depth of investigation.
 When companies conduct internal investigations, they’re often walking a fine line between performing such a thorough investigation that the evidence inundates prosecutors and whitewashing the investigation by doing a perfunctory job due to factors like internal politics or lack of resources.
 An investigations platform that culls evidence quickly and makes crucial POLE connections with push-button ease can help strike the right balance.

 - Time, resource, and cost implications.
 At times, a cost-benefit analysis can result in a decision not to investigate—but upfront investment in a solution that amounts to preparedness in the face of any security incident is virtually priceless.

 - Complexity.
 Internal investigations in a global enterprise can straddle regions and jurisdictions, concern more than one regulatory body, involve multiple products and systems, and involve teams of connected but co-located and differently skilled analysts, experts, and technologists.
-The ideal end-to-end security and investigation software tackles these complexities head-on, enabling prompt remote endpoint access no matter the location, encourages case data collaboration between analysts, legal teams, and beyond, and processes into evidence virtually any file types.
+The ideal end-to-end security and investigation software tackles these complexities head-on, enabling prompt remote endpoint access no matter the location, encouraging case data collaboration between analysts, legal teams, and beyond, and processing into evidence virtually any file type.

 Now is the right time to introduce new investigative approaches, connecting your security and investigation teams with an integrated approach that includes monitoring, response, collection, and investigation in one platform.
 Even with employees scattered and remote, you can take back control of your organization’s data.